 Year 2025 BART Alternative traffic volumes for the subject freeway segments were obtained from the traffic model.
-The number of freeway segments projected to experience an unacceptable level of service of LOS F out of the total freeway segments analyzed was as follows, by station area:
+The number of freeway segments projected to be impacted by the BART Alternative, as well as those projected to improve with the BART Alternative, by station area is as follows:

-- Montague/Capitol 13 of 20
+• Montague/Capitol 4 of 20 studied (4 improve)

-- Berryessa 8 of 10

-- Alum Rock 12 of 20
+Berryessa 2 of 10 studiedAlum Rock 7 of 20 studied

+Diridon/Arena

-- Diridon/Arena 16 of 18
+9 of 18 studied (1 improves)

+Santa Clara

-- Santa Clara 24 of 26
+0 of 26 studied (2 improve)

-A summary of the station area analysis results is presented by Table 4.2-18, which includes all links projected to experience traffic impacts from the BART Alternative as well as some that improved level of service with the BART Alternative.
+A summary of the station area analysis results is presented by Table 4.2-18, which includes all links projected to experience traffic impacts from the BART Alternative, as well as those that improve.
 Based on the summary of impacts in Table 4.2-18, the 2025 BART Alternative will divert some of the through trips along the freeways to the BART system.
 However, trips for station access (including self-drive, drop-off, etc.) will generate new trips of shorter duration.
 In comparing the BART Alternative and No-Action conditions, the BART Alternative improves the traffic volumes/conditions in some segments.
 Even though it does impact certain other segments near the station areas, the effects are marginal.
 The level of service is projected to deteriorate from LOS C to LOS D in only two segments.
 For all other segments, the level of service remains the same.
 The traffic density, the primary measure of level of service (Table 4.2-18), is lower under the BART Alternative for 22 of the 29 segments displayed.
 Thus, BART has a beneficial effect on freeway traffic overall.